turbonomic/extractor-docs/page/config/extactor-export-intervals.md

    /opt/turbonomic/kubernetes/operator/deploy/crds/charts_v1alpha1_xl_cr.yaml
    ```

 5. Restart the extractor component.
-   `kubectl delete extractor`

-6. Verify that the extractor component is running.
-   Give the platform enough time to restart the components.
-Then execute the command:
+   First, get the name of the extractor pod:
    `kubectl get pods -n turbonomic`

    You should see output similar to the following: